-How to Determine the True Cost of Inefficient Picking
+How To Determine The True Cost Of Inefficient Picking

 Once you know the cost of picking an order, you can determine how higher pick rates will add to your bottom line.
-You can determine the approximate cost of picking an order by calculating the labor cost divided by your pick rate.
+You can choose the approximate cost of selecting an order by calculating the labor cost divided by your pick rate.
 For example, if an order picker makes $20 per hour, and your pick rate is 40 orders per hour, the cost to pick an individual order would be $0.50 per order.
 If your picking efficiency (pick rate) increased to 80, your cost per order picked would be cut in half.

-The Benefits of Efficient Picking
+The Benefits Of Efficient Picking

 Higher pick rates also result in lower labor costs and reduced maintenance expense for the picking process machinery.
 By improving route efficiency, pickers spend less time per order, and machines travel fewer miles within the warehouse when picking orders.

-Factors That Influence the Cost of Picking
+Factors That Influence The Cost Of Picking

 • Warehouse size